RakibMojumder/assignemnt-L2-2/README.md

 It is a Inventory management web app build by Express JS and Mongoose.

-### For run this project in your local computer you have to clone this repo and create a .env file.
-The set this two value
+### For run this project on your local computer you have to clone this repo and create a .env file.
+Then set this two value

 ```bash
 PORT=